ddceruti/aceruti.github.io/about.md

 My main interests are models of chemical processes: first-principle, data-driven or hybrid ones.
 Related topics which interest me are the optimization and application of these chemical processes towards more sustainable and circular production concepts.
 I enjoy playing water polo and reading in my free time.

-My main goal for the near future is working towards a PhD in a related topic.
+My main goal for the near future is working towards a PhD in a related topic and a more active engagement in selected communities.

 ### This website is currently under development!